ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-design.md

 We can calculate the row and column number of a particular position in the source by first finding out where all the line breaks are in the source code, then do a binary search on the line break positions.
 For now, we are precalculating every row&col number during parsing.
 A more efficient way would be to calculate the row&col numbers when needed in reporting errors.
 But we will postpone that since we don't see efficiency problems right now.

+Finally, we stored the full source code in the `Program` AST node only so that we could access the appropriate lines of source code based on the annotated locations in type checking.

 ### Runtime errors
 We report runtime errors by calling checking functions, such as `assert_not_none`, in WASM.
 These checking functions are added in in `lower.ts`.
 All checking functions, import objects, and wasm imports are managed inside `errors.ts`.